skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 > The debate took place out-of-character, which is how all long
 > conversations end up.
 Let's sum up the important points:
 >
-> * Eomer thinks her reasoning for sending them to kill Noreeno doesn't
+> * Eomier thinks her reasoning for sending them to kill Noreeno doesn't
 >   make sense.
 They spend some time trying to figure out what her true
 >   motive is.
 > * Everyone agrees that killing Noreeno is a good move.